Donor Screening, Traceability & Quality Standards | 21 CFR 1271

 • Recovery site documentation

-A Certificate of Analysis (COA) for an HCT/P may document sterility testing, identity verification, and quality control parameters associated with lot release.
+A Certificate of Analysis (COA) may document sterility testing, identity verification, and additional quality parameters associated with tissue processing and lot release.

-A COA does not constitute FDA approval but may support documentation review under Current Good Tissue Practice (cGTP).
+A COA does not represent FDA approval but may support documentation review within a cGTP-compliant framework.

-Educational reference only.
-Certain products may be regulated as Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) under 21 CFR Part 1271 Section 361.
+This information is for educational purposes only.
+Certain materials may be regulated as Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) under 21 CFR Part 1271 Section 361.
 Registration under 21 CFR Part 1271 does not constitute FDA approval, clearance, or evaluation of safety or effectiveness.
+Not intended to diagnose, treat, cure, or prevent any disease.
+For use by licensed healthcare professionals.